What is Giardia?

 - Filtering: To remove Giardia cysts filters must have an absolute pore size of 1 micron or less and be certified by the National Sanitation Foundation (NSF) International or another accredited third party agency.
 Jug-type water filters (such as Brita®) will not remove Giardia.
 Some built-in water filtration systems will remove Giardia but they need regular and thorough maintenance to work well

-- Ultraviolet (UV) Treatment: UV units for disinfection are also available.
+- Ultraviolet (UV) treatment: UV units for disinfection are available.
 Check with local water purification suppliers or your local environmental health officer for more information.
-Similar to filters, the UV treatment unit should be certified by NSF International or another accredited third party agency for cyst removal or inactivation
+Like filters, the UV treatment unit should be certified by NSF International or another accredited third party agency for cyst removal or inactivation

-- Other Treatment: Distillation units and combination (filtration and UV) units are also available.
+- Other treatment: Distillation units and combination (filtration and UV) units are available.
 Check with local water purification suppliers or your local environmental health officer for more information

 It is important to note that Giardia is moderately resistant to chlorine so treating water with chlorine is generally not effective in removing the parasite.

-For more information on disinfecting water, see HealthLinkBC File #49b Disinfecting Drinking Water, or contact your local environmental health officer.
+For more information on disinfecting water, visit HealthLinkBC File #49b Disinfecting drinking water, or contact your local environmental health officer.

-For more information on the National Sanitation Foundation (NSF), visit www.nsf.org.
+For more information on the National Sanitation Foundation (NSF) International, visit www.nsf.org.